 7. Don’t rely solely on Formal Training

 Only 10% of what we pick up at work comes from manuals or eLearning units.
-The rest we get from practice, experience and interacting with our colleagues.
+The rest we get from practice, experience and interact with our colleagues.
 This informal learning has traditionally slipped below the radar.
 Now, the rise of social media unlocks ways to encourage this kind of peer learning.
 Learning managers can create online discussion groups in Linkedin and encourage learners to contribute.
 A social learning platform lets you create a more private network.
 Here, you can incorporate informal learning activities into the training programme.

 8. Try a blended learning approach

 Classroom training exercises will still have their place, but there’s always room for improvement.
 Take advantage of the fact that most of the students will have a mobile device of some kind.
-Use this technology to add interactive elements into the blended learning.
+Use this technology to add interactive elements into blended learning.
 Online survey apps can help trainers get a better feel for their audience and tailor the training to suit them.
 You can invite the students to an online discussion group, letting them expand on points and add their perspective.

 9. Make a game of it